The brutal reality of the Silk Stream Bridge

 Artist’s impression by bridge architects, Makower Architects

-Due to be built by Barratt Homes in 2023 as part of the Hendon Waterside regeneration programme in North West London, a controversial new 186-metre footbridge is set to cross the protected north marsh of the Welsh Harp (Brent Reservoir) a Site of Special Scientific Interest (SSSI) since 1950.
-It will destroy existing fragile habitat in order to link a new housing development with a sports hub.
+Due to be built by Barratt London as part of the Hendon Waterside regeneration programme in North West London, a controversial new 186-metre footbridge is set to cross the protected north marsh of the Welsh Harp (Brent Reservoir) — a Site of Special Scientific Interest (SSSI) since 1950.
+Its construction will destroy a large area of existing wetlands in order to link a new housing development with playing fields.

-Planning permission was granted by Barnet Council in 2018 with conditional approval by Natural England against a raft of objections from leading bodies including London Wildlife Trust, Canal and River Trust and RSPB.
+To facilitate the scheme, Barnet Council compulsorily purchased a corridor of the north marsh from reservoir owner Canal and River Trust, and in 2018 granted planning permission to Barratt London for the construction of the bridge with conditional approval by Natural England pending final designs.
+This was against a raft of objections from leading bodies including London Wildlife Trust, Canal and River Trust, RSPB and even Natural England itself.

-Using new evidence and recently unearthed archive photographs, here we show why it still should not go ahead as planned.
+Using new evidence and archive photographs, this 2021 report shows why the planning process was flawed, supporting evidence was misleading and the bridge should not go ahead as planned.

 “The new pedestrian bridge,” says the official description in the original planning documents, “will be located in woodland to the north of the reservoir and will span the Silk Stream which is one of two watercourses that flow through the reservoir.
 The bridge will be c.
 186m in length and facilitate pedestrian access between the West Hendon Estate and open space to the north west.
 It will be constructed of prefabricated units, suspended on paired steel piers which themselves will be stabilised by piles driven into the woodland floor.”